IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy.md

 ---
 title: "Use Cases and Requirements for IP Address Privacy"
-abbrev: "Use Cases and Requirements for IP Address Privacy"
+abbrev: "IP Address Privacy Use Cases"
 docname: draft-ip-address-privacy-latest
 category: info